martynbristow/gabbi-examples/README.md

 ## Contents
  * samples - Some very simple tests
- * tutorials - This is an empty folde for you to store your tutorials in
+ * tutorials - This is an empty folder for you to store your tutorials in
  * api - Minimal set of tests to run against an API

 ## Setting Up